PRECIOUS-Gold flat ahead of Fed outcome, lower oil prices lift risky bets

 Also in focus is the Bank of Japan’s policy meeting due Thursday, where the central bank is expected to ease its policy this year.

-Palladium dipped 0.3% to $1,593.74, on track for a fourth straight session of decline.
-(Reporting by Karthika Suresh Namboothiri in Bengaluru, Editing by Sherry Jacob-Phillips and Subhranshu Sahu)
+Palladium dipped 0.4% to $1,590.65, on track for a fourth straight session of decline.
+(Reporting by Karthika Suresh Namboothiri in Bengaluru, Editing by Sherry Jacob-Phillips)